solo-io/service-mesh-for-less-blog/README.md

 ```

 ### Results across several 10 minute runs:
-- P50 latency ~`1.5ms`
+- lowest P50 latency ~`1.5ms`
-- P99 latency ~`2.1ms`
+- highest P99 latency ~`2.1ms`

-We can reasonably assume that the baseline performance at 450RPS for the sample application is typically between `1.5ms - 2.1ms`.Full results for the baseline tests can be seen in the `/experiment-data` directory
+We can reasonably assume that the baseline performance at 450RPS for the sample application is typically between `1.5ms - 2.1ms`.
+Full results for the baseline tests can be seen in the `/experiment-data` directory

 Below we can see the 30 minute history cluster CPU dashboard for this test run as shown in the GKE console
 ![50-app-baseline-gke-observability.png](.images/50-app-baseline-gke-observability.png)